 INTERESTED IN STUDYING?

-The IMW runs a series of introductory courses and information sessions around the world, for anyone interested in applying to the study programme.
-These sessions were cancelled due to the COVID-19 pandemic and will be rescheduled when it is safe to do so.
-In the meantime, for anyone interested in applying to the programme, you can watch this webinar, recorded on 4 May 2020 which explains the MW approach to the exam syllabus, with a special focus on the writing and tasting skills required to become a Master of Wine.
+The IMW runs a series of introductory courses and information sessions around the world, for anyone interested in applying to the MW study programme.
+You can view the details of upcoming sessions on the events page here.
+In the meantime, for anyone interested in joining the programme, you can watch this webinar, recorded on 27 April 2022 which explains the MW approach to the exam syllabus, with a special focus on the writing and tasting skills required to become a Master of Wine.
 The wines that were tasted during the session were a Marlborough, New Zealand Sauvignon Blanc – currently available vintage – approximately £15 and a Sancerre – currently available vintage – approximately £20.
 If you would like to apply, you will find everything you need to know here.